amanrai31/frontendTech/03spa/README.md

 **NOTE :** In SPA we have only one standalone/real HTML file i.e index.html, apart from that we have multiple components/templates.
 Browser dynamically loads other pages based on current route.

-**NOTE :** In plain,traditional web-dev before SPA, each page of website was seperate HTML file (index.html, about.html,contact.html), when user click on html element/link browser would load entire new page making reqest to server.
+**NOTE :** In plain,traditional web-dev before SPA, each page of website was seperate HTML file (index.html, about.html,contact.html), when user click on html element/link browser would load entire new page making reqest to server(server side routing).
+SPA use client side routing